vistaio/vista-clients/js/vista-api-client/README.md

 const VISTA_API_KEY = 'create-in-vista-dashboard';
 const client = new VistaClient(VISTA_API_KEY, 'branch_name');
+const roles = client.roles.list()
 ```

 After that you are good to go!

-Please see the [Vista API Documentation](https://docs.govista.io/api/) for documentation of the API.
+Please see the [Vista API Documentation](https://docs.govista.io/api/) for the API documentation.

 ## All Operator
 You can use `VistaClient.ALL` in place where `resource_id` or `resource_type` is accepted to indicate all.